 So today I’m going to tell you about our experience in the East End – Shoreditch!

-Soreditch is a very hip and multicultural area of London, with a lot of markets, cute cafes, independent shops, and trendy clubs.
+Shoreditch is a very hip and multicultural area of East London, with a lot of markets, cute cafes, independent shops, and trendy clubs.
 Many of the walls here are plastered with graffiti and many shops are selling quirky products.

 We started out day walking towards Colombia flower market, a street that every Sunday between 11 and 3PM transforms in a colored oasis, with hundreds of different types of plants sold very cheap.
 We made our way through the crowds and enjoyed the smell of dried lavender, that was sweeping gently into the air.
 On both sides of the street, small art galleries and antique shops are inviting visitors to come in and take a look: vintage glasses, vinyl records, Victorian postcards, there’s even a rocking horse if you fancy!

 Our next stop was the Brick Lane market.
 But first, we couldn’t miss the famous salt beef beigel for lunch, from the Beigel Shop.
 The queue was stretching until outside the shop, but it was going pretty fast.
 In the window we could see a lady carving big chunks of beef from a slab kept warm.
 The cost of the salt beef beigel is £3.70 and an extra 20p if you want gherkins.
 Three of those big chunks of beef ended up in my beigel, and it was so big that I couldn’t bite it whole in one go.
 It was absolutely delicious and very filling.